JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-configure-compilations.md

 ## Use Java sources in JVM compilations

-When [creating a project with the Project Wizard](multiplatform-library.md), Java sources are included in the compilations of the JVM target.
+When creating a project with the [project wizard](https://kmp.jetbrains.com/), Java sources are included in the compilations of the JVM target.

 In the build script, the following section applies the Gradle `java` plugin and configures the target to cooperate with it: